olcf/hands-on-with-slate/modules/06_Debugging/03_debug.md

 oc apply -f test-pod.yaml
 ```

 Like the previous debug Pod you will notice this Pod is in an Error state.
 We check the logs:

 ```bash
 oc logs test-pod -c test-pod
 ```

-and see a Permissions error.
+We find in the logs that the problem is a filesystem permission error.

 What would really help us here is to poke around inside the Container and check the permissions of things.

 When you create a Pod you define a command for the containers in that pod to run to start.
-Sometimes that command will fail. `oc debug` allows you to start the container with the command just being a shell so you can manually try running the commands that are failing.
+Sometimes that command will
+fail. `oc debug` allows you to start the container with the command just being a shell so you can manually try running
+the commands that are failing.

 So we will open a debug shell in our Pod: